cilium/cilium/Documentation/cmdref/cilium-agent.md

 ```
       --agent-health-port int                                   TCP port for agent health status API (default 9879)
       --agent-labels strings                                    Additional labels to identify this agent
+      --agent-liveness-update-interval duration                 Interval at which the agent updates liveness time for the datapath (default 1s)
       --agent-not-ready-taint-key string                        Key of the taint indicating that Cilium is not ready on the node (default "node.cilium.io/agent-not-ready")
       --allocator-list-timeout duration                         Timeout for listing allocator state before exiting (default 3m0s)
       --allow-icmp-frag-needed                                  Allow ICMP Fragmentation Needed type packets for purposes like TCP Path MTU. (default true)